Weymouth, Massachusetts

 Weymouth is a city in Norfolk County, Massachusetts, United States.
 It is one of 13 municipalities in the state to have city forms of government while retaining "town of" in their official names.
 It is named after Weymouth, Dorset, a coastal town in England, and is the second-oldest settlement in Massachusetts, second only to Plymouth.
-Weymouth is among one of the more affordable towns relative to the South Shore and offers a short commute into Boston, MBTA bus and rail service, and a town beach.
+Weymouth is one of the more affordable towns relative to the South Shore and offers a short commute into Boston, MBTA bus and rail service, and a town beach.

 At the 2020 census, Weymouth had a total population of 57,437.
 It also had a crime rate of 12.42 per 1,000 residents.